Carrie Underwood Reveals Her Natural Beauty Alongside Her Dog

-Carrie Underwood once again proved that she’s most definitely a natural beauty as she showed off a more casual look in a new photo shared to social media this week.
-The snap was shared to the official Instagram account of her athleisure line, Calia by Carrie Underwood, and featured the mom of two as she shared a sweet moment with her pup.
+Carrie Underwood once again proved that she’s most definitely a natural beauty as she showed off a more casual look in a new photo posted to social media this week.
+The snap was shared to the official Instagram account of her athleisure line, Calia by Carrie Underwood, and featured the mom of two in a sweet moment with her pup.

-The brand shared the photo on April 7.
-It showed Carrie while she stood at the bottom of three stone steps with her dachshund mix dog called Penny at her feet.
+The brand posted the photo on April 7.
+It showed Carrie while she stood at the bottom of three stone steps with her Dachshund mix dog, Penny, at her feet.

-Penny was showing off her skills in the snap, as she got up on all her back legs to look up at the mom of two who was standing directly in front of her with white double doors in the background.
+Penny was showing off her skills in the snap, as she got up on her back legs to look up at the mom of two, who was standing directly in front of her, with white double doors in the background.

-As for Carrie — who recently joked about tying her husband Mike Fisher up to get herself through the current stay-at-home order — she still looked every inch the superstar despite looking a little more stripped back than many fans may be used to.
+As for Carrie — who recently joked about tying her husband Mike Fisher up to get herself through the current stay-at-home order — she still looked every inch the superstar despite appearing a little more stripped down than many fans may be used to.

-The “Southbound” singer appeared to wear little to no makeup as she pushed her long, blond hair behind her left ear in a side part.
+The “Southbound” singer appeared to wear little to no makeup as she styled her long, blond hair in a side part and pushed behind her left ear.

-Carrie rocked an oversized gray edge to edge cardigan over a ribbed white tank top, which appeared to be skintight to show off all her hard work in the gym.

-She tucked that into her navy blue sweatpants with a drawstring that she tied into a bow at the bottom of her torso.
+Carrie rocked an oversized gray edge-to-edge cardigan over a ribbed white tank top, which appeared to be skintight, revealing the results of all her hard work in the gym.
+She tucked the top into her dark sweatpants with a drawstring tied into a bow at her waistline.

-The star rocked her everyday ensemble with a pair of light pink Birkenstock-style sandals and had a large padded black bag slung over her left shoulder.
+The star rocked this casual ensemble with a pair of light pink Birkenstock-style sandals and had a large black padded bag slung over her left shoulder.

 Carrie clenched both of her hands into excited fists as she looked down at her little dog.